Kifl Haris

-Kifl Haris (كفل حارس) is a Palestinian village in the northern West Bank, located six kilometers west of Salfit and 18 kilometers south of Nablus, in the Salfit Governorate of the State of Palestine; it is located northwest of the Israeli settlement of Ariel.
+Kifl Haris (كفل حارس) is a Palestinian village in the northern West Bank, located six kilometers west of Salfit and 18 kilometers south of Nablus, in Salfit Governorate, Palestine; it is located northwest of the Israeli settlement of Ariel.

 History

 Sherds from the Middle Bronze Age, Iron Age II, Persian, Hellenistic, Roman, Byzantine/Umayyad, Crusader/Ayyubid and Mamluk eras have been found here.

 Ottoman era

-In 1517 the village was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596, Kafr Harit appeared in Ottoman tax registers as being in nahiya (subdistrict) of Jabal Qubal, part of the Sanjak of Nablus.
+In 1517 the village was incorporated into the Ottoman Empire after it defeated the Mamluk Empire, and in 1596, Kafr Harit appeared in Ottoman tax registers as being in nahiya (subdistrict) of Jabal Qubal, part of the Sanjak of Nablus.
 It had a population of 54 households, all Muslim.
 They paid taxes on occasional revenues, goats and/or beehives, and a fixed amount; a total of 22,500 akçe.
 Sherds from the early Ottoman era have also been found here.

 In the 18th and 19th centuries the village formed part of the highland region known as Jūrat ‘Amra or Bilād Jammā‘īn.
 Situated between Dayr Ghassāna in the south and the present Route 5 in the north, and between Majdal Yābā in the west and Jammā‘īn, Mardā and Kifl Ḥāris in the east, this area served, according to historian Roy Marom, "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
 On the political level, it suffered from instability due to the migration of the Bedouin tribes and the constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities."

 In 1838 Edward Robinson noted it as a village, Kefr Harith, in the Jurat Merda district, south of Nablus.

 In 1870 Victor Guérin reached the village, after walking through "beautiful plantations of figs and olives".
 He estimated it had 600 inhabitants.
 The name of this place was given to Guérin as Kefil Haris.
 The Wely marked on the Palestine Exploration Fund 1880s map as Sheikh Ata, 1 mile north-east of Kefr Haris, is called by him Sheikh Khather.
 He also calls attention to the remains of an old watchtower built of large, well-cut stones, between Deir Estia and Kefr Haris.
 At the latter place he found two broken marble columns built up in the wall of the mosque.

 In 1870/1871 (1288 AH) an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

 In 1882 PEF's Survey of Western Palestine described Kifl Haris as a "somewhat small village on high ground, with olive groves to the east.
 It has three sacred places, Neby Kifl, Neby Nun, and Neby Lusha."